 Chapter 2.
-Preparing a New Partition
+Preparing the Host System

-In this chapter, the partition which will host the LFS system is prepared.
+In this chapter, the host tools needed for building LFS are checked and, if necessary, installed.
+Then a partition which will host the LFS system is prepared.
 We will create the partition itself, create a file system on it, and mount it.